 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

 Our information suggests that Wynnstay Group Plc insiders own under 1% of the company.
 It seems the board members have no more than UK£820k worth of shares in the UK£111m company.
 Many tend to prefer to see a board with bigger shareholdings.
 A good next step might be to take a look at this free summary of insider buying and selling.

 General Public Ownership

-The general public holds a 48% stake in Wynnstay Group.
+The general public-- including retail investors -- own 47% stake in the company, and hence can't easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.